 SAN FRANCISCO - April 21, 2011

 This month, in support of Earth Day, Wells Fargo & Company (NYSE: WFC) is encouraging people to save trees by going paperless.
-Information about how customers can make the transition to paperless banking is available through the Wells Fargo Environmental Forum (blog.wellsfargo.com/environment), which features green financial solutions and a "Financial Footprint Calculator."
+Information about how customers can make the transition to paperless banking is available through the Wells Fargo Environmental Forum (blogs.wellsfargo.com/environment), which features green financial solutions and a "Financial Footprint Calculator."
 In addition, Wells Fargo is announcing an Online Statement Sweepstakes to win a Nissan Leaf, the first commercially available all-electric car.

 "Many individual, small business, and commercial customers are surprised by the number of products and services Wells Fargo offers that can help reduce a carbon footprint," said Mary Wenzel, director of Wells Fargo Environmental Affairs.
 "We encourage everyone to explore the Environmental Forum, discover new ways to make their banking greener, and suggest other ideas to us.
 If we work together all of our actions can add up to make a tremendously positive environmental impact."